Colston Westbrook: Private investigation of the SLA

 On May 17, 1974, The New York Times ran an article about the relationship of DeFreeze and the Los Angeles Police Department and suggestions that he was an informant.
 But, this account was overshadowed by reports of the shootout with the LAPD in Los Angeles and burning of the house where DeFreeze and five other members of the SLA had holed up.

-In Lake Headley's 1993 book Vegas P.I.: The Life and Times of America's Greatest Detective, co-written e with William Hoffman, Headley presented evidence that DeFreeze had been a police informant and agent provocateur.
+In Lake Headley's 1993 book Vegas P.I.: The Life and Times of America's Greatest Detective, co-written with William Hoffman, Headley presented evidence that DeFreeze had been a police informant and agent provocateur.
 Further, he said that the Black Cultural Association was used by law enforcement to monitor radicals among students and prison inmates.

 Theories that the SLA was conceived of as a disguised CIA hit squad gained currency in some leftist circles.
 These were discussed in satirical and men's entertainment/storytelling publications.

 Dick Russell suggested that inmates in California prisons were recruited with a combination of coercion and promises of favored treatment, and later withdrew their consent and faced consequences.
 Reportedly, DeFreeze was recruited and anointed as Field Marshall Cinque while in Soledad Prison, and was allowed to escape to do the government's bidding.
-Russell said that the main target of the SLA hit squad was the Black Panther Party, and that Oakland School Superintendent Marcus Foster was selected as a target by government forces because of he was considered too friendly with the Black Panthers in Oakland.
+Russell said that the main target of the SLA hit squad was the Black Panther Party, and that Oakland School Superintendent Marcus Foster was selected as a target by government forces because he was considered too friendly with the Black Panthers in Oakland.
 Joe Remiro and Russell Little were thought to compromise security after the assassination of Foster; they were the only two SLA members charged with the crimes and were sentenced to prison.
 Russell suggests they were to be executed by SLA recruits in prison.
 (Remiro is still in prison.)
 Further, he described the kidnapping of Patty Hearst as a decoy action to provide cover for the SLA hit squad before planned actions against the Black Panthers.
 Lastly, he said that the Los Angeles shootout in 1974, in which six SLA members died, was a planned elimination of the hit squad to silence them after their security had been too compromised.